rolling-scopes-school/tasks/tasks/interview-corejs.md

 - #### Arrays Built-in methods

-  - Know how to copy array
   - Know how to copy array part
-  - Know how to modify array
   - Know how to flatten nested array

 - #### Arrays Iterating, Sorting, Filtering

-  - Know how to sort Array
   - Be able to custom sorting for Array
   - Be able to filter Array elements
-  - Know several method how to iterate Array elements

-- #### Loops

-  - for loop
-  - while loop
-  - do while loop

 - #### Functional Scope